 After the end of British rule, the Kalapani became a beautiful Island.
 17 May 1859 was another major day for Andaman.
 The “Battle of Aberdeen” was fought between the Great Andamanese Tribe and the British.
 Today, a memorial stands in the Andaman Water sports complex as a tribute to the people who lost their lives.

-The Andaman Islands are home to four ‘Negrito’ tribes – the Great Andamanese, Onge, Jarawa and Sentinelese.
+The Andaman Islands are home to four ‘Negrito’ tribes – the Great Andamanese, Onge, Jarawa, and Sentinelese.
 The Nicobar Islands are home to two ‘Mongoloid’ tribes – the Shompen and Nicobarese.
-People of Andaman and Nicobar speak many languages.
+The people of Andaman and Nicobar speak many languages.